-Anybody, no matter what his or her educational background, IQ, occupation, income, or assets, can make good money through stock investments.
+Anybody, no matter what their educational background, IQ, occupation, income, or assets, can make good money through stock investments.
 Over long periods of time, based on historic performance, you can expect to earn an average of 9 to 10 percent per year total return by investing in stocks.